-We are a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and stop neurodegeneration.
+We are a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and slow neurodegeneration.
 Our limited operating history may make it difficult to evaluate the success of our business.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-To date, we have not initiated or completed a pivotal clinical trial, obtained marketing approval for any product candidate, manufactured a commercial scale product candidate, arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product candidate commercialization.
+To date, we have not completed a potentially pivotal clinical trial, obtained marketing approval for any product candidate, manufactured a commercial scale product candidate, arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product candidate commercialization.
 Our history as a company makes any assessment of our future success and viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by clinical-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to overcome such risks and difficulties successfully.
 If we do not address these risks and difficulties successfully, our business will suffer.

 We may fail to or be unable to design and execute clinical trials to support marketing approval of fosgonimeton or any of our other product candidates.
 We cannot be certain that our current or planned clinical trials or any other future clinical trials will be completed on time or be successful.
-We cannot guarantee that the U.S. Food and Drug Administration, or FDA, or foreign regulatory authorities will interpret clinical trial results as we do, and more clinical trials could be required before we are able to submit applications seeking approval of our product candidates.
+We cannot guarantee that the U.S. Food and Drug Administration, or FDA, or foreign regulatory authorities will agree with our study design, protocol or protocol amendments, or statistical plan, or that they will interpret clinical trial results as we do, and more clinical trials could be required before we are able to submit applications seeking approval of our product candidates.
 To the extent that the results of the clinical trials are not satisfactory to the FDA or foreign regulatory authorities for support of a marketing application, we may be required to expend significant resources, which may not be available to us, to conduct additional clinical trials in support of potential approval of our product candidates.
 Even if regulatory approval is secured for any of our product candidates, the terms of such approval may limit the scope and use of our product candidate, which may also limit its commercial potential.